46,99 €

 • Gebundenes Buch

-How do people transform a house, condo, or flat into a home that nourishes body and soul?
-This book focuses a scholarly lens on one homemaking practice, dresser- and delph-keeping in western Connemara, where people utilise everyday belongings and heirlooms to evoke a powerful sense of welcome and emotional wellbeing.
+How do people transform a house or flat into a home that nourishes both body and soul?
+How do they engage in the alchemy of homemaking?
+This book focuses a scholarly lens on one homemaking practice, dresser- and delph-keeping in western Connemara, where people utilise these everyday belongings and heirlooms to evoke a powerful sense of welcome and emotional wellbeing.
+Written for a broad, non-specialist audience, this richly illustrated book presents the results of an anthropological and archaeological study, describing the ways that residents of the island communities of Inishbofin, Inishark,…mehr

 Produktbeschreibung